By Eric Han, Head of Safety, TikTok US

 We work to proactively detect and remove such content before it reaches our community, and we carefully review content our community reports to us.
 We regularly consult with experts to help our policies evolve as hateful behavior itself does.
 For example, this year we expanded these policies to better account for scenarios that make others feel excluded or marginalized.
 It's our job to remain vigilant for the sake and safety of our community.

 2) Countering hateful speech, behavior, and groups.
 We do not tolerate hate on TikTok.
 We remove hateful content – including race-based harassment – from our platform as we become aware of it.
 We also ban accounts that repeatedly promote it.
 We have a zero tolerance stance on organized hate groups and those associated with them, like accounts that spread or are linked to white supremacy or nationalism, male supremacy, anti-semitism, and other hate-based ideologies.
 In addition, we remove race-based harassment and the denial of violent tragedies, such as the Holocaust and slavery.
-We may also take off-platform behavior into consideration as we establish our policies, such as an account belonging to the leader of a known hate group, to protect people against harm.
+We may also take off-platform behavior into consideration as we enforce our policies, such as an account belonging to the leader of a known hate group, to protect people against harm.

 Since the start of 2020, we've removed more than 380,000 videos in the US for violating our hate speech policy.
 We also banned more than 1,300 accounts for hateful content or behavior, and removed over 64,000 hateful comments.
 To be clear, these numbers don't reflect a 100% success rate in catching every piece of hateful content or behavior, but they do indicate our commitment to action.